emoncms/openbem/docs/guide.md

 ## 1. Floors:

-Calculate the area of each floor not inculding internal walls of each floor, enter each floor in the floor section of the calculator.
+Calculate the area of each floor not including internal walls of each floor, enter each floor in the floor section of the calculator.

 In our example here there are two floors each 6 meters by 8 meters and 2.5m high: